Solomon Young scores 20 points, Iowa State beats TCU 65-59

-TCU clamped down on defense and attacked the offensive glass to quickly draw back into contention after the break.
+TCU played without starting point guard and second-leading scorer RJ Nembhard, who suffered an injury during warm-ups.

-The Horned Frogs used a 10-0 run to start the second half to narrow the deficit to seven points, then turned a 7-0 spurt into a 55-53 lead on a pair of free throws from P.J.
-Fuller with 5:14 left.
+“It’s a blow,” said Horned Frogs coach Jamie Dixon, whose team scored four points in the final five minutes.
+“He’s an experienced guy.
+I felt we came out and played with some fight.
+We just didn’t get it done to the level we need to.”

-Iowa State outscored TCU 12-4 after that, including the six straight free throws at the end – four from Rasir Bolton and two from Jackson.
+Iowa State sank six straight free throws in the final 45 seconds- four from Rasir Bolton and two from a mask-free Jackson.

-Desmond Bane scored 15 of his 20 points in the second half to lead the Horned Frogs.
+“Just being confident and just letting it fly,” Jackson said of his first double-digit scoring effort since notching 12 points in a Jan.
+11 win over Oklahoma.
+“I know I can shoot the ball, just got to be confident.
+That’s it.”

 BIG PICTURE